manosl7/hyperledger-ssi-app/README.md

 ./manage start

-Next open a new terminal and clone this repository with the command
+Next open a new terminal and clone this repository with the command:

 git clone https://github.com/manosl7/hyperledger-ssi-app

-Then in the same terminal navigate to cloned repository with running the command:
+Then in the same terminal navigate to cloned repository by running the command:

 cd hyperledger-ssi-app/demo